atrout/follower-maze/readme.md

 ## To Run

 - This solution requires [node.js](http://nodejs.org/download/).
 I used node version v0.12.0 with npm version 2.1.4.
-- clone my repository
+- Clone my repository
-- from console at repository root, type `node lib/main.js`
+- From console at repository root, type `node lib/main.js`
-- to run tests, from console at repository root type `npm test`
+- To run tests, from console at repository root type `npm test`

 Thank you!